Caring for your New Sod

 -

-Different turf types require different mowing heights—refer to our guide for details.
+Different turf types require different mowing heights—refer to our sod page for details.